Avocarrot/ios-sdk/README.md

     - `pod 'avocarrot-ios-sdk/NativeViewAdapters/InLocoAdapter'` - Avocarrot native views and adapter for  [InLoco](http://docs.inlocomedia.com/docs/ios) native views

-**Warning: Avocarrot SDK 4.7.4 was designed and verified to work correctly with the following versions of 3rd party ad network SDKs:**
+**Warning: Avocarrot SDK 4.8.0 was designed and verified to work correctly with the following versions of 3rd party ad network SDKs:**

-* AdColony – 3.2.1
 * Chartboost – 6.6.3
-* Google Mobile Ads – 7.24.1
+* Google Mobile Ads – 7.27.2
-* NativeX – 5.5.9
-* Unity Ads – 2.1.1
+* Unity Ads – 2.1.2
 * Vungle – 4.1.0
 * Facebook Audience – 4.26.0
-* MoPub – 4.17.0
+* MoPub – 4.19.0
-* AppLovin – 3.1
+* AppLovin – 4.6
-* Baidu - 4.5
-* Tencent - 4.5.4
 * InLoco - 2.4.4

-**Note**: The Baidu and Tencent ad network adapters and SDKs must be added to your project manually and are not included in the Cocoapods distribution.

 **Warning: Some Xcode versions support new settings only after the Xcode reboot.
 This also cleans the Xcode cache and remedies other problems.**